egordm/MGTCOM/documents/Documents/Proposal/021_community_structures.md

 The *link-based* (also referred to as classic) community detection methods intuitively describe communities as groups of nodes within a graph, such that the intra-group connections are denser than the inter-group ones.
 This definition is primarily based on the *homophily* principle, which refers to the assumption that similar individuals are those that are densely connected together.
 Therefore, these kind of methods look for sub-graph structures such as cliques and components that identify connectedness within the graph structure to represent the communities.

 Unfortunately, in most cases link-based methods fall short to identify communities of similar individuals.
-This is mainly due to two facts: (i) many similar individuals in a social network are not explicitly connected together, (ii) an explicit connection does not necessarily indicate similarity, but may explained by sociological processes such as conformity, friendship or kinship [@diehlRelationshipIdentificationSocial2007; @faniUserCommunityDetection2020].
+This is mainly due to two facts: (i) many similar individuals in a social network are not explicitly connected together, (ii) an explicit connection does not necessarily indicate similarity, but can explained by sociological processes such as conformity, friendship or kinship [@diehlRelationshipIdentificationSocial2007; @faniUserCommunityDetection2020].

 A more general definition is introduced in [@cosciaClassificationCommunityDiscovery2011] to create an underlying concept generalizing all variants found in the literature (+@dfn:community).
 In link-based methods, a direct connection is considered as a particular and very important kind of action, while newer methods also consider content or interest overlap.